-The Group has operated for over 20 years according to its human resource management system (Koken total human resource system) called "HOPES" (High-ideal Open-minded Personnel Affairs by various Evaluation System), which was established based on the concepts that "companies exist to both help their employees to thrive and to stay in business," and that "it is critical that a company's activities enhance the happiness and dignity of the employees they hire."
+The Group has operated for over 20 years according to our human resource management system (Koken total human resource system) called "HOPES" (High-ideal Open-minded Personal Affairs by various Evaluation Systems), which was established based on the concept that companies exist to both help their employees to thrive and to stay in business, and it is critical that a company's activities enhance the happiness and dignity of the employees they hire.

-This is a human resource system that accepts diversity, and evaluates and manages each and every employee independently from three perspectives; professional skill, ability to attain business performance, and management ability, respectively.
-With this system as the foundation, employees have taken it upon themselves to gain experience, to become key players in supporting various fields of business, to realize the original achievements of the Company, and to contribute to society.
+This is a human resource system that accepts diversity, and evaluates and manages each and every employee independently from three perspectives: professional skill, ability to attain business performance, and management ability.
+The system provides opportunities for advancement for employees regardless of age, gender, or the number of years of services, constantly putting motivated employees in positions suitable for them.